pconnolly/newenglandvball/README.md

 > */15 * * * * java -cp ~ec2-user/gamelist-1.0-SNAPSHOT-jar-with-dependencies.jar com.newenglandvball.App ~ec2-user/gamelist.properties

 ##Future work
-The UI could certainly use some work as its just simple html written by hand with no js.
+The UI could certainly use some work as its just simple html written by hand with no css or js.